astronomer/docs/learn/airflow-decorators.md

     gift_a_fruit(my_fruits)
     ```

-Get more examples on how to use Airflow task decorators in this [Astronomer webinar](https://www.astronomer.io/events/webinars/writing-functional-dags-with-decorators/) and this Apache Airflow [TaskFlow API tutorial](https://airflow.apache.org/docs/apache-airflow/stable/tutorial/taskflow.html).
+View more examples on how to use Airflow task decorators in the [Astronomer webinars](https://www.astronomer.io/events/webinars/writing-functional-dags-with-decorators/) and the Apache Airflow [TaskFlow API tutorial](https://airflow.apache.org/docs/apache-airflow/stable/tutorial/taskflow.html).

 ### Mixing TaskFlow decorators with traditional operators